Design tips: multi-material parts from the 3D printer

 To appreciate the potential of this manufacturing option, one must first consider the variety of materials that 3D printing with filament offers.
 Without claiming to be exhaustive, an overview of the different types of filaments or the functional specifications that can be purchased with a particular filament is provided here:

-Optics: filament in various colours (up to special designs according to RAL colour) and surface finishes (glossy, matt, translucent), metal filled
+Optics: filament in various colors (up to special designs according to RAL color) and surface finishes (glossy, matt, translucent), metal filled

-Special features: fire-retardant, antistatic or conductive, tribologically optimised, foaming
+Special features: fire-retardant, antistatic or conductive, tribologically optimized, foaming

 As already described, two filaments can theoretically be combined as desired on a standard printer.
 At most, significantly different processing temperatures have a restrictive effect.
 The materials do not necessarily have to fuse with each other at the boundary layers either, since an inseparable connection between the two phases can still be achieved by a constructively resolved form closure of the two materials.

 Ideas for applications

 The following ideas for sensible and functional material combinations are briefly presented:

 A component for deflecting forces in an apparatus should have the highest possible stiffness to keep the joint free from interference.
 At the same time, the bearings should be as smooth-running as possible, and should be durable and wear-resistant.